Social Policy Research Initiative Request for Proposals

 Full research projects are typically awarded $150,000 to $250,000, with a maximum budget of $400,000.
 The award period may be up to three years.
 A full project proposal is one where applicants:

-- Can indicate outcomes of interest
+- Can provide detailed randomization design, power calculations, and can indicate outcomes of interest

 Full project proposals may be submitted for an ongoing study that has already begun without J-PAL North America funding.

 Pilot studies may be awarded a maximum of $50,000.
 The award period may be up to three years.
 A pilot proposal is one where applicants:

 - Seek to answer a particular research question but the design and implementation require further testing and development before a full project launches

 - Can clearly explain how the pilot will lead to a randomized evaluation in the future, although random assignment does not necessarily need to occur during the pilot

 - Pilot funds may also be used for activities intended to facilitate access to administrative data for designing or conducting an RCT.